anaeldagan/wordle/README.md

 - JavaScript

 ## Key Features
-- Real-time feedback for each guessed letter.
+- Logic to evaluate user guesses and provide feedback through color-coded highlights.
+- Dynamic UI that enhances the player’s experience.
+- Built-in word validation to ensure valid guesses.
-- Responsive design ensuring compatibility across devices (desktop and mobile).
+- Responsive design that works seamlessly on both desktop and mobile devices.
-- User-friendly interface with intuitive gameplay mechanics.

 ## Purpose
-This project was created to strengthen my Frontend development skills, particularly in JavaScript, while building an engaging and interactive game.
+This project was created to practice implementing game logic and improve JavaScript skills, focusing on interactivity and user feedback.

 ## Potential Uses
-- Educational purposes for learning basic programming concepts.
+- Educational purposes to demonstrate JavaScript-based game development.
-- Inspiration for similar projects.
+- A fun and challenging game for players to enjoy.
-- Demonstration of my coding abilities.
+- Showcase of my problem-solving and frontend development skills.

 ---

-Feel free to check out the code and contribute!
+Feel free to try it out or contribute!